Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Conformal Invariance Editor: Marco Panero

 For QCD with finite quark masses, the conjecture of the existence of a critical endpoint arises from the fact that, while at low net baryon densities the ground state of the theory, characterized by confinement and chiral-symmetry breaking, turns into a deconfined and chirally symmetric quark-gluon-plasma phase through a smooth crossover as the temperature is increased~\cite{Karsch:2001vs, Aoki:2006we}, at large densities many phenomenological models predict a first-order transition line separating the hadronic phase from the QGP and possibly more exotic phases~\cite{Buballa:2003qv}.
 This line is expected to bend towards the temperature axis, ending at a critical endpoint $(\mucr,\Tcr)$ where the transition should be a continuous one, exhibiting conformal invariance.
 Although the existence of a critical endpoint is not an \emph{ab initio} prediction of QCD, if it really exists, it would leave remarkable signatures~\cite{Stephanov:1999zu, Stephanov:2008qz, Mukherjee:2015swa, Luo:2017faz}, and this has triggered intense experimental activity~\cite{Spiller:2006gj, Lacey:2006bc, Sissakian:2009zza, STAR:2010vob, Citron:2018lsq, Bzdak:2019pkr, HADES:2020wpc, Hachiya:2020bjg}, as summarized in Sections~\ref{sec:nature_and_phenomenology_of_the_quark-gluon_plasma} and~\ref{sec:methodological_challenges_spectral_functions_and_sign_problem}.

 The QCD critical endpoint is expected to be in the conformal universality class of the Ising model in three dimensions (3D)~\cite{Halasz:1998qr, Berges:1998rc}.
 Despite the deceptively simple nature of the Ising model (a spin model with nearest-neighbor interactions and global invariance under the cyclic group of order two) and the fact that its solution in two dimensions has been known for many decades~\cite{Onsager:1943jn} and can be considered as the prototype for integrable models~\cite{Yang:1967bm, Baxter:1972hz}, it has proven analytically very hard in three dimensions.
 Until recently, Monte~Carlo calculations were the tool to derive the most precise predictions for the 3D Ising model, but this has drastically changed with the new developments in the conformal bootstrap approach~\cite{El-Showk:2012cjh,El-Showk:2014dwa,Gliozzi:2014jsa} and in the functional renormalization group approach~\cite{Balog:2019rrg, DePolsi:2020pjk}.
-The description of the QCD critical endpoint in terms of the conformal universality class of the 3D Ising model is an active line of research~\cite{Nonaka:2004pg, Kampfer:2005nt, Parotto:2018pwx, An:2021wof}.
+The description of the QCD critical endpoint in terms of the conformal universality class of the 3D Ising model is an active line of research~\cite{An:2021wof, Parotto:2018pwx, Nonaka:2004pg, Kampfer:2005nt}.
 An important goal consists in identifying the ``directions'' (in the QCD phase diagram) that correspond to perturbations by ``thermal'' and ``magnetic'' operators in the Ising model~\cite{Caselle:2019tiv, Caselle:2020tjz, Caristo:2021tbk}; this, in particular, would allow one to derive analytical predictions in a finite neighborhood of the critical endpoint using conformal perturbation theory~\cite{Zamolodchikov:1987ti, Guida:1995kc, Gaberdiel:2008fn, Caselle:2016mww, Amoretti:2017aze}.
+In principle, the procedure to map the Ising-model variables to the $\mu$ and $T$ variables of the QCD phase diagram is relatively straightforward; a recent example of application can be found in Ref.~\cite{Parotto:2018pwx}, that we follow here.
+The first step consists in modeling the correct scaling behavior of the three-dimensional Ising model close to its critical point: this can be done by parameterizing the magnetization $M$, the reduced temperature $r$ (defined as the difference between the temperature of the Ising model and its critical value, in units of the latter) and the magnetic field $h$, in terms of two variables, denoted as $R$ and $\theta$~\cite{Nonaka:2004pg,Schofield:1969zz,Guida:1996ep}: